cancervariants/gene-normalization/docs/source/contributing.rst

 Development prerequisites
 -------------------------
 For a development install, we recommend using Pipenv.
-See the `pipenv docs <https://pipenv-fork.readthedocs.io/en/latest/#install-pipenv-today>`_ for direction on installing Pipenv in your environment.
+See the `Pipenv docs <https://pipenv-fork.readthedocs.io/en/latest/#install-pipenv-today>`_ for direction on installing Pipenv in your environment.

 Setup
 -----